manhtai/manhtai.github.io/content/posts/2018-in-review.md

 when I was started.
 Hope I will learn new things along the way, too.
 [techcamp.vn][4] is registered and ready to go live.
 Wait for it!

-- Microservices: Building microservices in Go and Java
+- \- *Microservices*: Building microservices in Go and Java

 I've build many monolith applications and none of microservices, so I will try to build one next year.